-NBKF is a landing platform for individuals that are in need of information regarding Renal failure and in depth kidney related news.
-These Daily/Weekly Nuggets will educate you about Kidney Disease, preventative measures and other important information regarding your kidneys.
+NBKF is a landing platform for individuals that are in need of information regarding Renal failure and in-depth kidney related news.
+These Kidney Nuggets will educate you about kidney disease, preventative measures and other important information regarding your kidneys.

 Kidney disease is when the kidney cannot filter blood the way it should.
-There are higher risk when you have high blood pressure, diabetes, genetic disorders and can be caused by injuires and medicine
+There is higher risk when you have high blood pressure, diabetes, genetic disorders and can be caused by injuries and medicine.

 You have to be on the wait list to be considered for a kidney transplant even if you have found your own donor.
 Over 100,000 people are on the waiting list for a kidney.
 These are people who have been approved by a transplant center.